B2B Agency Pricing Glossary

 Cost Per Lead is a performance metric in B2B outsourced marketing that calculates total marketing spend divided by the number of qualified leads generated within a specific timeframe.

+CPL numbers vary by industry.
 According to HubSpot's 2024 Marketing Benchmark Report, B2B software companies average $150 to $400 per lead while manufacturing ranges from $75 to $200 per lead.
-However, CPL effectiveness depends heavily on lead quality definition and downstream conversion rates.
+Raw CPL, though, tells you almost nothing on its own, because its effectiveness depends heavily on lead quality definition and downstream conversion rates.
 The Starr Conspiracy emphasizes that tracking CPL alongside lead-to-client conversion rates provides better ROI insights than volume metrics alone.

 How it works: CPL = Total Marketing Spend ÷ Number of Qualified Leads.
-All marketing costs including agency fees, advertising spend, and tool subscriptions are included in the numerator.
-Lead qualification criteria must be clearly defined and consistently applied.
+All marketing costs, including agency fees, advertising spend, and tool subscriptions, belong in the numerator.
+Lead qualification criteria must be clearly defined and consistently applied across every reporting period, or you end up comparing numbers that were never measuring the same thing.

 Examples: An agency spends $50,000 monthly and generates 200 marketing qualified leads, resulting in $250 CPL.
 A manufacturing company's $30,000 monthly investment produces 150 qualified leads at $200 CPL.